Locations:

 Outlook / Prognosis

 Many people with Rett syndrome live a high quality of life well into their 40s and beyond.
-For some people, other health complications may shorten life expectancy.
+If symptoms are mild, your child may have a normal life expectancy.
+Health complications may shorten life expectancy.

 Advertisement